Rice paddies in Sapa, Vietnam

 The charming old city of Hoi An is a UNESCO World Heritage Site and is many people’s favorite place in the country.

-Many nations have called the city home, which can be seen both through its architecture (the covered Japanese Bridge is a favorite photo spot) and its delicious food.
+Many nations have called the city home, which can be seen through its architecture (the covered Japanese Bridge is a favorite photo spot) and its tasty street food.

-Most people opt to explore Hoi An by bike, as cars and motorbikes are banned in the historic center (making walking around the streets absolutely dreamy after experiencing Vietnam’s other chaotic cities).
+Most people explore Hoi An by bike, as cars and motorbikes are banned in the historic center.
+It's also a great place to walk around the streets after experiencing Vietnam's chaotic major cities.

-As well as visiting the temples and museums of the center, tourists can also cycle through rice terraces to the beaches of the city.
+As well as visiting the center's temples and museums, tourists can cycle through rice fields to the city's beaches.

 Ho Chi Minh City

-Check out the War Remnants Museum for a sobering lesson about this conflict, as well as the Cu Chi Tunnels, which are commonly visited in a half-day or full day trip from the city center.
+Check out the War Remnants Museum for a sobering lesson about this conflict and the Cu Chi Tunnels, commonly visited in a half-day or full-day trip from the city center.

 Mekong Delta